ropensci/taxonomy/taxonomy.md

 The following packages don't fetch taxonomic dat as those in the above section, but are focused around providing tooling around taxonomic names and data.

-- [pegax](https://github.com/ropenscilabs/pegax) is a C++ in R port of [gnparser](https://github.com/GlobalNamesArchitecture/gnparser/) from the GlobalNamesArchitecture project.
-It is still in development.
+- <pkg>rgnparser</pkg> is a thin client for the Go based library [gnparser](https://gitlab.com/gogna/gnparser) from the GlobalNamesArchitecture project, which uses a Parsing Expression Grammar (PEG) to parse taxonomic names very quickly.
 - <pkg>metacoder</pkg> specializes in metabarcoding.
 It can parse, manipulate, and visualize metabarcoding/taxonomic data.
 It leverages the <pkg>taxa</pkg> package ([GitHub](https://github.com/grunwaldlab/metacoder))
 - [taxview](https://github.com/ropensci/taxview) is a in development package to help users summarize taxonomic data.
 Summarizing so far is taking form of getting taxonomic hierarchy data (via the <pkg>taxize</pkg> package) to facilitate taxonomic summaries.
 Visualization isn't done yet.